Maikel Garcia Player Props: Royals vs. White Sox

 Maikel Garcia At The Plate

-- Garcia will look to extend his six-game hitting streak.
-He's batting .316 over the course of his last games.
+- This year, Garcia has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- Garcia has gotten a hit in all six games this season, with more than one hit twice.
+- In eight games played this season, he has not hit a home run.

-- He has scored in three of six games so far this season.
+- He has scored in four games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.